Tracking the funded status of pension plans as at October 31, 2019

 During the month of October, global equity markets (CAD) and alternative investments showed positive returns.
 However, Canadian equity markets, Canadian universe bonds, Canadian long-term bonds and Canadian longterm provincial bonds showed negative returns.
 With a return of 0.5%, the highly diversified portfolio (HD) outperformed the 60/40 portfolio (0.2%) and the low volatility portfolio (LDI1) (-0.1%).

-The prescribed CIA Annuity purchase rates increased as well as the commuted value rates used in the calculation of solvency liabilities.
-As a result, the solvency liabilities decreased by 1.3% for a medium duration plan.
-For this type of plan, an investment in the 60/40, the LDI or the HD portfolio resulted in a decrease of the solvency ratio.
+Annuity purchase rates increased along with the commuted value rates used in the calculation of solvency liabilities.
+As a result, the solvency liabilities decreased for a medium duration plan.
+For this type of plan, an investment in the 60/40, in the HD and the LDI portfolio resulted in an increase of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.

 - No consideration has been made for contributions paid to the plan or for benefits paid out of the plan.

 - Solvency liabilities are projected using the rates prescribed by the CIA for the purpose of determining pension commuted values.

 - The underlying typical defined benefit plan is a final average plan with no pension indexing, including active and inactive participants representing 60% and 40% of liabilities, respectively.

 - Assets are shown at full market value.
 Returns on assets are based on three typical benchmark portfolios.